InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 ## Dataset Volume

 Admin is able to create a volume dedicated to a dataset via Dataset Management for users, the capacity is specified by Admin.
+It supports *persistent volume*, *nfs*, *host path*, *git* and *env*.

 If one of user's groups is associated with a private dataset or global datasets, user can see the dataset folder from the Notebook which is launched under the same group.

-The writable/read-only permission is varied with the combination of dataset *type*, *global* and associated *groups*.
+The writable/read-only permission is varied with the combination of dataset *type*, flag *global* and associated *groups*.
 See [Dataset - Group Access Control](../guide_manual/admin-dataset#groups-access-control).

-In Notebook, the dataset folders are under `datasets/<dataset_name>`.
+In Notebook, the created dataset folders are under `datasets/<dataset_name>`.
 Please contact Admin to create dataset volumes for users with the proper permission.

 ## PHFS Storage